NullAndVoid/theme-nullandvoid/README.md

-theme-apex
+theme-nullandvoid
 ==========

-The official theme repo for Apex.
-Fork this to use it as a boilerplate.
+Fork of the official theme repo for Apex.

 ## Getting Started